hengmhs/smolknight/README.md

 # Solver

 If you would like to create your own levels, you can input the starting positions of the pawns and the knight's starting position into solver.py to check if the level is solvable.
-Use python3 solver.py and check if there is a solution output.
+To check if there is a solution output, input the command:
+    python3 solver.py

 # Requirements